Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-O11WL1D/README.md

 A) : We captured a some of the address frame, and some of the sent data

 B) : when nothing is connected, the i2c write function transmits the signal as usual.
-In some systems the ack bit indicates that a slave device did not recieve a signal or doesn't know how to parse data, and that a retransmission should occur.
-In our testing, a retransmission was not observed.
+In some systems a high ack bit indicates that a slave device did not recieve a signal or doesn't know how to parse data, and that a retransmission should occur.
+In our testing, a retransmission was not observed, dispite not having a slave device to recieve the data.

 c) : The only difference between the three addresses captured patterns is the slave address near the start of the capture.